cometos12/ServerFinder/README.md

 ANG: Avaible For: WINDOWS

-PL: Aby uzyć te narzędzie odpal plik start.bat i to tyle! potem musisz wpisać licencje licencja to 1234
+PL: Aby uzyć te narzędzie odpal plik start.bat i to tyle! aby wpisać licencje napisz na discordzie do ciagnikwtf.

-ANG: To use this tool, run the start.bat file and that's it! then enter the license license is 1234
+ANG: To use this tool, run the start.bat file and that's it! to enter the license dm ciagnikwtf. on discord

 Future Update